Dignity Health and the University of California: A Longstanding Partnership Now in Jeopardy

 Several respected health care organizations, including the California Medical Association and California Hospital Association, have expressed public support for these partnerships.
 You can voice your support to continue these vital health programs by submitting comments directly to the UC Regents.

-In many cases, Dignity Health offers unique services that UC Health currently does not provide, including acute rehabilitation, acute adolescent psychiatry, and burn care.
+In many cases, Dignity Health offers certain services that UC Health currently does not provide, including acute rehabilitation, acute adolescent psychiatry, and burn care.
 Additionally, many UC Health facilities are nearing capacity.
-In critical situations, UC has transferred patients to Dignity Health hospitals – and Dignity Health transfers patients to UC – with the confidence they will receive high-quality, evidence-based care.
+UC regularly transfers patients to Dignity Health hospitals – and Dignity Health transfers patients to UC – with the confidence they will receive high-quality, evidence-based care.

-For decades, Dignity Health and UC Health have worked together to provide specialty medical care, physician training opportunities, and vital health programs.
-Tens of thousands of patients across California access these collaborations – which often provide the only locally available care of its kind.
+For decades, Dignity Health and UC Health have worked together to provide specialty medical care, physician training and vital health programs to communities across the state.
+Many thousands of patients across California access these collaborations – which often provide the only locally available care of its kind.
 In addition to our recent collaborations around the Covid-19 pandemic (please see above) other examples include:

 - UCLA specialists provide pediatric trauma services at Northridge Hospital—the only program of its kind in the San Fernando Valley.

 - UCSF residents receive specialized training in burn care through Northern California’s largest burn unit, located at Saint Francis Memorial Hospital.